infinite-cat/recap.dev-docs/docs/tracing-your-application.md

 - [Serverless](/docs/tracing/serverless-application).
 You can easily trace most of the serverless applications no matter what kind of technology it is made with.
 - [ExpressJS](/docs/tracing/express-application).
 That includes any technologies based on ExpressJS.
 - [NestJS](/docs/tracing/nestjs-application).
 NestJS is based on ExpressJS but recap.dev goes a step further and provides an even deeper integration for the NestJS-based applications.
+- [Sails.js](/docs/tracing/sailsjs-application).
+Sails.js is also based on ExpressJS but thanks to the Sails' hooks system it's much easier to set the tracing up.
 - [Netlify Functions](/docs/tracing/netlify-functions).
 Recap.dev provides a handler wrapper for Netlify Functions with a default unit name that results in a per-endpoint per-environment tracking.
 It is also possible to set up a function-level tracing for the Netlify Functions.
 - [Vercel Functions](/docs/tracing/vercel-serverless-functions).
 Recap.dev provides a handler wrapper for Vercel Serverless Functions with basic tracing.